datahub-project/datahub/metadata-etl/extralibs/readme.md

-Please get the extra library files, which are not available in Maven or TypeSafe repository, and put them here.
+Please get the extra library files, which may not be available in Maven/TypeSafe repository or Artifactory, and put them here.
 For example:

 * https://downloads.teradata.com/download/connectivity/jdbc-driver
 * http://dev.mysql.com/downloads/connector/j